-The course is available for Ballarat, Brisbane, Canberra, Melbourne, North Sydney and Strathfield campus.
+The course is available at Ballarat, Brisbane, Canberra, Melbourne, North Sydney, Strathfield.

 The Doctor of Philosophy (PhD) is awarded for high-level research and, as such, it is expected that candidates will make a contribution to knowledge in their chosen field.
 A PhD may be undertaken by three different means:

 - Traditional PhD: A PhD candidate’s work is assessed on the basis of a c.
 100,000 word thesis.

 - PhD by Publication: A PhD candidate’s work is assessed on the basis of the submission of a thesis (c.
 50,000 words) containing a number of papers written up as journal articles.

 - PhD by Creative Project: A PhD candidate’s work is assessed on the basis of a thesis and a project, including but not limited to: a durable record of performance, exhibition of visual arts, writing, design, film, multimedia, CD, DVD, software program or other creative works.

 Further detailed information regarding requirements for the submission of a PhD may be located in the Guidelines on the Preparation and Presentation of a Research or Professional Doctoral Thesis for Examination.

 To complete the Doctor of Philosophy (PhD), a student must complete 240 credit points (cp).

 If applicants have an overseas qualification/s from an institution where English is not the standard language of instruction, they will need to meet ACU’s English proficiency requirements, e.g Academic IELTS 6.5 (including individual scores of 6.0 for all tests).
 Refer to Appendix C Higher Degree Research Regulations

 The eligibility criteria for admission into the Doctor of Philosophy are stipulated in the Higher Degree Research Regulations, Eligibility For Admission To A Research Higher Degree.